On affine rigidity: Universal Euclidean Rigidity

-Since the edge directions of $(p,B(\Theta))$ are not on a conic at infinity, any $d$-dimensional transform that is affine but not Euclidean must change some of the inter-vertex lengths within some hyperedge of $\Theta$.
-Putting this together with the fact that $(R(q),\theta)$ and $(p,\Theta)$ are affinely congruent and Euclidean equivalent, we can conclude that they are Euclidean congruent.
-Likewise $q$ must be Euclidean congruent to $p$ in $\RR^{d'}$.
-Thus we conclude that $(p,\Theta)$ is universally rigid. \end{proof}
+Let $A$ be an affine transform such that $A(p)=R(q)$ (which must exist due to affine precongruence).
+By Euclidean equivalence, all of edge lengths agree between $(p,B(\Theta))$ and $(A(p),B(\Theta))$.
+If $A$ is not Euclidean, then this means that the edge directions of $(p,B(\Theta))$ are on a conic at infinity, which contradicts our assumption.
+Thus $A$ is Euclidean making $p$ and $R(q)$ Euclidean congruent in $\RR^d$.
+Likewise $p$ must be Euclidean congruent to $q$ in $\RR^{d'}$, and we can conclude that $(p,\Theta)$ is universally rigid. \end{proof}

 \begin{corollary} Let $\Theta$ be a hypergraph with at least $d+2$ vertices.
-If a generic framework $(p,\Theta)$ of a hypergraph $\Theta$ with $p \in C^d(\Verts)$ is affinely rigid in $\RR^d$ then $(p,\Theta)$ is universally rigid. \end{corollary} \begin{proof} Any generic framework of a hypergraph $\Theta$ with at least $d+2$ vertices that is affinely rigid in $\RR^d$ must have at least one hyperedge $h$ with at least $d+2$ vertices, whose vertices in~$p$ have a $d$-dimensional affine span.
-Thus $(p,B(\Theta))$ must include a generic framework of a $(d+1)$-simplex and thus cannot have edge directions at a conic at infinity.
+If a generic framework $(p,\Theta)$ of a hypergraph $\Theta$ with $p \in C^d(\Verts)$ is affinely rigid in $\RR^d$ then $(p,\Theta)$ is universally rigid. \end{corollary} \begin{proof} As in the proof of Proposition~\ref{prop:khype}, any generic framework of a hypergraph $\Theta$ with at least $d+2$ vertices that is affinely rigid in $\RR^d$, must have at least one hyperedge $h$ with at least $d+2$ vertices, and these vertices in~$p$ have a $d$-dimensional affine span.
+Thus $(p,B(\Theta))$ must include a general position framework of a $(d+1)$-simplex and thus cannot have edge directions at a conic at infinity.
 Then Theorem~\ref{thm:a2u} applies. \end{proof}

 There can be frameworks that are universally rigid but not affinely rigid in $\RR^d$.
 (See Figure~\ref{fig:tetra}.)